2019: Ama Codjoe, Blood of the Air

-The Poetry and Poetics Colloquium, in conjunction with Northwestern University Press, is delighted to announce the two winners of the fifth annual Drinking Gourd Chapbook Poetry Prize: Mayda Del Valle and Jenny Xie.
-Both Del Valle’s and Xie’s manuscripts will be published by Northwestern University Press in Fall 2016 with a planned launch party at the Poetry Foundation in Chicago, IL in January 2017.
+The Poetry and Poetics Colloquium, in conjunction with Northwestern University Press, is delighted to announce that Thiahera Nurse & Andrew E. Colarusso are the winners of the seventh annual Drinking Gourd Chapbook Poetry Prize.
+Their manuscripts, Some Girls Survive on Their Sorcery Alone and Creance; Or, Comest Thou Cosmic Nazarite will be published by Northwestern University Press in Fall 2018 with a planned launch party at the Poetry Foundation in Chicago, IL in January 2019.

 Jenny Xie teaches writing at NYU.
 Her work appears in Tin House, The Los Angeles Review of Books, The Literary Review, Oxford Poetry, Gulf Coast, and elsewhere.
 She resides in Brooklyn.

 2015: Nicole Sealey, The Animal After Whom Other Animals Are Named

 At turns humorous and heartbreaking, The Animal After Whom Other Animals Are Named explores in both formal and free verse what it means to die, which is to say, also, what it means to live.
 In this collection, Sealey displays an exquisite sense of the lyric, as well as an acute political awareness.
 Never heavy-handed or dogmatic, the poems included in this slim volume excavate the shadows of both personal and collective memory and are, at all points, relentless.
 To quote the poet herself, here is a debut as luminous and unforgiving “as the unsparing light at tunnel’s end.”